-The second consideration is consuming adequate protein to help ensure lean mass preservation and promote satiety independent of GLP-1 medications (Ogilvie et al., 2022).
-The optimal protein intake for exercising adults is roughly 1.4-2.0 g/kg (0.64-0.91 g/lb.) of body weight (Kerksick et al., 2018).
+The second consideration is consuming adequate protein to help ensure lean mass preservation and promote satiety independent of GLP-1 medications.
+The optimal protein intake for exercising adults is roughly 1.4 to 2.0 g/kg of body weight (Kerksick et al., 2018).
 However, among individuals with higher BMIs, body weight may not be the most effective metric, and ideal body weight or lean body mass may be better.
-This is because protein recommendations are generally determined from studies based on lean individuals, wherein protein recommendations scale with lean body mass (Weijs & Wolf, 2016; Dekker et al., 2022).
+This is because protein recommendations are generally determined from studies based on lean individuals, wherein protein recommendations scale with lean body mass (Weijs & Wolfe, 2016).
 Additionally, protein recommendations start to become nonsensical at higher body weights (300 grams of protein for a 320-pound individual is probably excessive) and become very hard to adhere to.
-As such, protein recommendations for individuals looking to lose substantial body mass (10+ kg) should aim for protein recommendations closer to 1.4 g/kg (0.64 g/lb.) of body weight based on lean mass or ideal body weight.
+As such, protein recommendations for individuals looking to lose substantial body mass (10+ kg) should aim for protein recommendations closer to 1.4 g/kg of body weight based on lean mass or "ideal body weight."
 This will allow individuals to be more adherent to targets during and after weight loss (Kerksick et al., 2018).